Horns is a dark fantasy novel from 2010 and the second publication from American writer Joe Hill.

 - Childhood Brain Damage: Lee Tourneau got the back of his skull impaled by falling on a pitchfork as a child.
-It is heavily implied to be the reason why Lee Tourneau is a remorseless psychopath.
+It is heavily implied to be the reason why he is a remorseless psychopath.

 - Consummate Liar: Lee Tourneau

 - Feed It with Fire: Lee beats Ig to a pulp, locks him in his car and sets it on fire.
-In his beaten and broken state Ig manages to release the parking brake and the car rolls into the river.
-When he climbs from the wreckage, he realizes that instead of burning him, being engulfed in flames actually healed him, to the point where it even cured his asthma.
+In his beaten and broken state Ig manages to release the parking brake and the burning car rolls into the river.
+When Ig climbs out from the wreckage, he realizes that instead of burning him, being engulfed in flames actually healed all of his injuries, to the point where it even cured his asthma.